-Changes in NOS, that are less than 5% of the shares outstanding, and specific events described below, are generally updated at the QIR rather than at the time of the change, to minimize index turnover provided the absolute NOS change is greater than 1,000 shares and percentage NOS change is greater than 0.02%.
-Changes may occur due to:
+Changes in NOS resulting from the following events are generally updated on a quarterly basis at the February, May, August and November Index Reviews rather than at the time of the event, provided the absolute NOS change is greater than 1,000 shares and relative NOS change is greater than 0.02%:

-- Exercise of options or warrants and employee stock option plans. - Conversion of convertible bonds or other instruments, including periodic conversion of preferred stocks, and small debt-to-equity swaps. - Periodical conversion of a share class into another share class - Exercise of over-allotment options. - Periodic share buybacks and cancellation of treasury shares. - Increases in a security's number of shares resulting from acquisition of non-listed companies and conversion of unlisted shares or non-index constituent's class of shares. - Small equity offerings. - Other events that could not be implemented on or near the effective dates, and where no Price Adjustment Factor (PAF) is necessary. - Share cancellations.
+- Exercise of options or warrants and employee stock option plans. - Conversion of convertible bonds or other instruments, including periodic conversion of preferred stocks. - Conversion of a non-index constituent share class or an unlisted line of shares which has an impact on index constituents. - Periodical conversion of a share class into another share class. - Exercise of over-allotment options. - Periodic share buybacks. - Cancellation of shares.

+- Acquisition for shares of non-listed companies or assets. - Other events that could not be implemented on or near the effective dates, and where no Price Adjustment Factor (PAF) is necessary.